 Admiralty & Maritime Law

 Louisiana and Texas are major centers of waterborne commerce for the United States, Latin America, and the world.
-Our Admiralty and Maritime practice group provides legal services ranging from maritime business ventures, vessel finance, contracting and chartering, regulatory issues, negotiations and alternative dispute resolution, to “real-time damage limitation” counseling in the face of a crisis or other quickly-developing events.
+Our Admiralty and Maritime practice group provides legal services ranging from maritime business ventures, vessel finance, contracting and chartering, regulatory issues, negotiations, and alternative dispute resolution, to “real-time damage limitation” counseling in the face of a crisis or other quickly-developing events.
 Our practice ranges from the most traditional maritime situations to “cutting edge” issues associated with offshore wind-power development, and those arising out of oil and gas production operations in the Gulf of Mexico.

 We represent a diverse group of clients, including liability and cargo insurers, underwriters and protection and indemnity clubs, terminals, stevedores, fleet operators, tug and offshore vessel owners and operators, shipyards, repair facilities, banks and other financial institutions, as well as smaller businesses and individuals.
 The practice group consists of firm members with years of experience handling maritime matters for both the public and private sectors.

 The needs of our clients in this group often reach into areas that are not traditionally viewed as maritime.
 Attorneys draw on many of the firm's other practice areas, such as business litigation, personal injury and products liability, for “crossover” benefits, including access to experts, contacts, and broad experience on a vast number of issues.
-Our contacts in the maritime community enable us to engage the most highly qualified expert witnesses and consultants.
+Our connections in the maritime community enable us to engage the most highly qualified expert witnesses and consultants.

 King & Jurgens provides a full range of services, including: